 Gray said the survey results suggest the potential of AI to support board-level activities and good corporate governance is not fully recognised.

-“If AI is used well, company secretaries should have more time to focus on improving governance, supporting better board decision-making, managing risk and ensuring the right information reaches directors at the right time,” Gray said.
+“If AI is used well, company secretaries should have more time to focus on improving governance, supporting better board decision-making, managing risk and ensuring the right information reaches directors at the right time, however it is important to exercise caution,” Gray said

 Gray said company secretaries should start by considering which of their tasks are most resource-intensive and process-driven, to identify opportunities for AI to create capacity.